MISSION STATEMENT

 Health Office

 In cases of injury or illness during the school day, the student will be sent to the health aide.
-The health aide will then determine if the child should be sent home or return to class.
+The health aide will then determine if the child should be sent home or returned to class.
 Parents will be notified by phone to pick up a sick or injured child.

+All prescription medication will be administered only at the written request of the child’s physician and with a permission slip signed by the parents.
+Medication must be in the original prescription bottle.
 If a student needs to take medication at school, ask the pharmacist for a second, labeled bottle and send only the tablets/liquid needed to be taken at school.

 Immunizations